Person In Wheelchair Attacked With Chain During Trump Rally In Sacramento; 1 Arrested

-SACRAMENTO (CBS13) – Authorities made an arrest after a person in a wheelchair was attacked with a chain during President Trump rally at the California State Capitol in Sacramento on Saturday, the California Highway Patrol confirmed on Sunday.
+SACRAMENTO (CBS13) – Authorities made an arrest after a person in a wheelchair was attacked with a chain during President Trump rally at the California State Capitol in Sacramento on Saturday.

 According to the CHP, crowds of Trump supporters and counter-protesters clashed, engaging in both verbal and physical altercations.